 National Whiskey Sour Day is August 25th.

 The Daiquiri was created in Cuba, but by an American mining engineer.
 It’s the most popular rum cocktail on the list.
-A favorite of Ernest Hemingway, it moved up one place over 2019.
+A favorite of Ernest Hemingway, it moved up one place over the 2019 rankings.

 National Daiquiri Day is July 19th.

 This classic whiskey cocktail, dating to the 1870s, is made with bourbon or rye and sweet vermouth, served in a rocks glass, and garnished with a maraschino cherry.
 It is said to have been a popular drink after deep-sea fishing trips to Manhattan.